FirelyTeam/firely-docs/vonk/facade/enablesearch_2.rst

 This pattern offers maximum assistance in processing the search, but also gives you full control over the raw arguments in case you need that for anything.
 Any argument that is reported as in Error, or not handled will automatically show up in the OperationOutcome of the Firely Server response.

-In the next paragraph you will configure your Firely Server server to use your Facade, and can -- finally --  try out some searches.
+In the next paragraph you will configure your Firely Server to use your Facade, and can -- finally --  try out some searches.
 The paragraph after that expands the project to support ViSiBloodPressure Observations, and details how to add custom search parameters.